Command & Conquer: Tiberian Sun: Development

 While art direction and balancing worked out according to plan, during development many other problems occurred.
 For example, the dynamic battlefield with terrain alteration and forest fires was very ambitious, but had to be reduced as it led to unsolvable path finding problems.
 Also a "loadout" screen was to be implemented, allowing commanders to pick units to take into battle before missions.
 The idea did not fit into the final project, so it was cut although fully developed.
 Other unpolished ideas were kept in leading to a lot of feature creep.
 The game also had planning troubles in post production.
 Storage and network requirements for the digitized video did not meet the demands.
 The studio was working with professional actors for the first time.
 Recording started early when plot lines were not fully developed, but also not subject to change as re-recording would be too expensive and interfere with localisation schedules.
 The game engine's shift to make it look more 3D and destructible bridges took over ten times longer to program as originally estimated.
 Adding repairable bridges that can also be passed underneath complicated systems such as path-finding, Z-buffering, rendering, unit behavior, and AI.
 The bridges became a core element that was used excessively in map design.

-Tiberian Sun featured full motion video cutscenes as with the 1995 game, though while the franchise's cutscene director Joseph D. Kucan reprised his role as Kane, the cast of characters created for the game involved a number of well-known Hollywood actors - GDI characters included the actors Michael Biehn and James Earl Jones; Nod characters included Frank Zagarino; and Forgotten characters included the actors Christine Steel, Gil Birmingham, Christopher Winfield and Nils Allen Stewart.
+Tiberian Sun featured full motion video cutscenes as with the 1995 game, though while the franchise's cutscene director Joseph D. Kucan reprised his role as Kane, the cast of characters created for the game involved a number of well-known Hollywood actors - GDI characters included the actors Michael Biehn and James Earl Jones; Nod characters included Frank Zagarino and Monika Schnarre; and Forgotten characters included the actors Christine Steel, Gil Birmingham, Christopher Winfield and Nils Allen Stewart.